t-nosewicz/meeting-system-spring/README.md

 - 'MeetingGroupsConfiguration' class that creates the instance of the facade
 - 'MeetingGroupsRoles' separate interface used by other modules
 - classes accepted and returned by the facade in 'dto' package
-- controllers in 'http' package (have to be public for integration testing purposes)
+- controllers in 'http' package (has to be public for integration testing purposes)

 # Testing